Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/index.md

 ### Component usage guidelines

-Please refer to the [component demo-pages](/components) to see live examples, code snippets with details on how to consume each of the components.
+Please refer to the [component demo-pages](/components) to see live examples and code snippets with details on how to consume each of the components.

 ### Browser support

-The Standards Toolkit currently supports all major self-updating browsers such as: Chrome, Firefox, Edge, Safari, and Opera.
+The **Standards Toolkit** currently supports all major self-updating browsers such as: Chrome, Firefox, Edge, Safari, and Opera.

 ### Contributing & issues